LinkedIn Impressions: What They Mean & How to Increase Them

 - Follower growth down 59%

-- Dwell time: How long people spend on your content
+- Dwell time: How long people spend reading your content

-- Shares to DMs: Private recommendations signal high value
+- Shares to DMs: Private recommendations are the strongest quality signal

 Why Inbound Authority Beats Chasing Impressions